gatsbyjs/gatsby/docs/docs/building-with-components.md

 `src/layouts/index.jsx` (optional) wraps page components.
 You can use it for portions of pages that are shared across pages like headers and footers.

-You can use the `location` prop to render conditionally based on the page you are rendering.
-Alternately, you can use the [createPages API](/docs/docs/creating-and-modifying-pages.md).
+You can use the `location` prop to render conditionally based on the page URL.
+Alternately, you can use the
+[createPages API](/docs/docs/creating-and-modifying-pages.md).

 Example: